Wednesday, July 25, 2007

 Mark Brewer: Martin Luther King sold the American people on the idea of civil rights, which means a government granted privilege.

 As for me I reject Eric Jon Phelps views on race since I believe in equality and the advanced contributions made by black human beings in the thousands of years of human history.
+Eric Jon Phelps is a white supremacist and a white racist fraud.

 By Timothy (Me)